The Communication Center re-opens for the summer term on Monday, May 15th.

 - and much more…

 For whatever you are working on, we can help you to find the most effective way to communicate your message.
-All of our services are free and confidential.
+All of our services are free.
 Please contact us: email firstname.lastname@example.org.

 Note: We have limited resources for serving the many students across campus.
-If you miss your appointment without canceling, you will be charged $15. **No fees will be assessed during the online instructional period.
-We ask you to be mindful that we will have fewer appointments, so not canceling your appointment means another student will miss that opportunity.
+If you cannot make it to your appointment, please remember to cancel it.
+Not canceling your appointment means another student will miss that opportunity.